 - Gag Nose: Cubitus' nose is a frequent target.

-- Humanlike Foot Anatomy / Humanlike Hand Anatomy: Sénéchal and Cubitus both have no problems walking upright on two legs and they are also capable of using their front paws as hands.
+- Humanlike Foot Anatomy: With Humanlike Hand Anatomy.
+Sénéchal and Cubitus both have no problems walking upright on two legs and they are also capable of using their front paws as hands.

 - Impossible Task: In one gag Cubitus engages Sénéchal in a battle of knowledge.
 He asks him several increasingly difficult questions, but to his frustration Sénéchal knows the answer to each one of them.
-Finally Cubitus gets fed up with this and asks the cat whether he is able to count to five in three seconds?
+Finally Cubitus gets fed up with this and asks the cat whether he is able to count to five in three seconds (uttered in such a small voice it is doubtful Sénéchal could hear it)?
 Sénéchal tries, but fails, to which Cubitus shouts: Too late!! and smashes his head in with a sledge hammer appearing out of nowhere.
 Then he says: He couldn't possibly know EVERYTHING!.

 - Inter Species Friendship: Cubitus the dog and Sémaphore, a human.